forcedotcom/sfdx-scanner/messages/run-command.md

 # flags.output-file.description

 If you don't specify this flag, the command outputs the results to only the terminal.
 Use this flag to print the results to a file; the format of the results depends on the extension you provide.
-For example, "--output-file results.csv" creates a comma-separated values file.
+For example, `--output-file results.csv` creates a comma-separated values file.
 You can specify one of these extensions:

 - .csv
 - .html or .htm